 The USC Roski Eye Institute at Keck Medicine of USC places our patients at the center of care and surrounds them with the complete spectrum of diagnostic, treatment and preventive eye care services.
 Improving the lives of people who experience vision loss is the focus of everything we do.
 Our quest to enhance vision and end blindness begins with understanding patient needs and developing new treatments that are needed most.

 USC Roski Eye Institute is widely recognized as a trailblazer in patient care, vision research and physician education.
-In recent years, we have been ranked in the top 10 ophthalmology programs in the nation by U.S. News & World Report and Ophthalmology Times.
+In the past 24 years, we have been ranked in the top ophthalmology programs in the nation by U.S. News & World Report and Ophthalmology Times.

 Our main location is at Keck Medical Center of USC, east of downtown Los Angeles.
 We also offer satellite centers in Arcadia, Beverly Hills and Pasadena.